TravisWheelerLab/DIPLOMAT/docs/source/basic_usage.rst

 Setting up a Project
 ^^^^^^^^^^^^^^^^^^^^

-DIPLOMAT works with all of SLEAP's models, with the exception of SLEAP's top-down based models.
+DIPLOMAT works with all of SLEAP's models, but it's recommended to use their bottom-up models with diplomat.
 To setup a SLEAP project, one can simply use SLEAP's UI to create a project and label frames.
-To setup a SLEAP project, you can follow the SLEAP tutorial at `https://sleap.ai/tutorials/tutorial.html <https://sleap.ai/tutorials/tutorial.html>`_ all the way through the "Start Training" section.
+To setup a SLEAP project, you can follow the SLEAP tutorial at `https://sleap.ai/tutorials/tutorial.html <https://sleap.ai/tutorials/tutorial.html>`_ all the way through and including the "Start Training" section.

 Tracking a Video
 ^^^^^^^^^^^^^^^^